Semtech (NASDAQ:SMTC) Releases Quarterly Earnings Results, Beats Expectations By $0.04 EPS

-Semtech (NASDAQ:SMTC – Get Rating) released its quarterly earnings results on Wednesday.
-The semiconductor company reported $0.80 earnings per share for the quarter, topping analysts’ consensus estimates of $0.76 by $0.04, MarketWatch Earnings reports.
-The firm had revenue of $202.10 million during the quarter, compared to analysts’ expectations of $199.98 million.
-Semtech had a return on equity of 20.33% and a net margin of 18.15%.
-Semtech’s quarterly revenue was up 18.6% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $0.38 EPS.
+Semtech (NASDAQ:SMTC – Get Rating) released its earnings results on Wednesday.
+The semiconductor company reported $0.80 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.76 by $0.04, MarketWatch Earnings reports.
+Semtech had a net margin of 18.15% and a return on equity of 20.33%.
+The business had revenue of $202.10 million for the quarter, compared to analysts’ expectations of $199.98 million.
+During the same period last year, the company earned $0.38 earnings per share.
+The company’s quarterly revenue was up 18.6% on a year-over-year basis.
 Semtech updated its Q2 2023 guidance to $0.80-$0.90 EPS and its Q2 guidance to $0.80-$0.90 EPS.

-In related news, SVP Christopher H. Chang sold 6,950 shares of the firm’s stock in a transaction dated Monday, March 28th.
-The stock was sold at an average price of $70.57, for a total transaction of $490,461.50.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP John Michael Wilson sold 9,000 shares of the firm’s stock in a transaction dated Thursday, April 7th.
-The shares were sold at an average price of $62.28, for a total value of $560,520.00.
-Following the transaction, the executive vice president now directly owns 16,385 shares of the company’s stock, valued at approximately $1,020,457.80.
-The disclosure for this sale can be found here.
-In the last three months, insiders sold 44,950 shares of company stock valued at $3,079,392.
-Company insiders own 1.30% of the company’s stock.
+SMTC has been the topic of several research analyst reports.
+Susquehanna Bancshares decreased their target price on shares of Semtech from $75.00 to $72.00 and set a “neutral” rating on the stock in a research report on Wednesday.
+Stifel Nicolaus reduced their price target on shares of Semtech from $102.00 to $95.00 in a research report on Thursday, March 17th.
+Needham & Company LLC reduced their price target on shares of Semtech from $85.00 to $75.00 and set a “buy” rating on the stock in a research report on Thursday.
+B. Riley lifted their price target on shares of Semtech from $83.00 to $87.00 in a research report on Thursday, March 17th.
+Finally, Oppenheimer reduced their price target on shares of Semtech from $100.00 to $85.00 in a research report on Thursday, May 26th.
+Three analysts have rated the stock with a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, Semtech presently has an average rating of “Buy” and a consensus price target of $78.73.

-A number of equities analysts have issued reports on SMTC shares.
-Oppenheimer cut their target price on Semtech from $100.00 to $85.00 in a research report on Thursday, May 26th.
-B. Riley upped their target price on Semtech from $83.00 to $87.00 in a research report on Thursday, March 17th.
-Susquehanna Bancshares cut their target price on Semtech from $75.00 to $72.00 and set a “neutral” rating on the stock in a research report on Wednesday.
-Stifel Nicolaus cut their target price on Semtech from $102.00 to $95.00 in a research report on Thursday, March 17th.
-Finally, StockNews.com initiated coverage on Semtech in a research report on Thursday, March 31st.
-They issued a “strong-buy” rating on the stock.
-Three analysts have rated the stock with a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat.com, Semtech has an average rating of “Buy” and a consensus price target of $78.73.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Captrust Financial Advisors boosted its holdings in shares of Semtech by 186.5% during the first quarter.
+Captrust Financial Advisors now owns 1,020 shares of the semiconductor company’s stock valued at $71,000 after acquiring an additional 664 shares during the period.
+Point72 Hong Kong Ltd acquired a new position in shares of Semtech during the first quarter valued at $84,000.
+Covestor Ltd boosted its holdings in shares of Semtech by 123.9% during the first quarter.
+Covestor Ltd now owns 1,397 shares of the semiconductor company’s stock valued at $97,000 after acquiring an additional 773 shares during the period.
+Bridgefront Capital LLC boosted its holdings in shares of Semtech by 14.7% during the first quarter.
+Bridgefront Capital LLC now owns 2,944 shares of the semiconductor company’s stock valued at $204,000 after acquiring an additional 377 shares during the period.
+Finally, Zebra Capital Management LLC lifted its holdings in Semtech by 10.5% in the first quarter.
+Zebra Capital Management LLC now owns 3,456 shares of the semiconductor company’s stock worth $240,000 after purchasing an additional 327 shares during the period.
+96.33% of the stock is owned by institutional investors.

 Semtech Corporation designs, develops, manufactures, and markets analog and mixed-signal semiconductor products and advanced algorithms.
 It provides signal integrity products, including a portfolio of optical data communications and video transport products used in various infrastructure, and industrial applications; a portfolio of integrated circuits for data centers, enterprise networks, passive optical networks, wireless base station optical transceivers, and high-speed interface applications; and video products for broadcast applications, as well as video-over-IP technology for professional audio video applications.